Ryobi P517 Brushless Reciprocating Saw

 Ryobi P517 Top Features

 The big talk of the town is the fact that Ryobi packs the reciprocating saw with a brushless motor.
-The advantages are well-documented and as we move into 2018, it’s pretty close to something we can demand on a Pro-level cordless recip saw.
+The advantages are well-documented and in today’s market, it’s pretty close to something we can demand on a Pro-level cordless reciprocating saw.

 Speaking of blades, a new feature is the stay-open blade clamp to make blade changes easier.
 When you flip the lock out, a two-stage mechanism holds it open.
 Flip it with your thumb to lock the blade in place and you’re ready to work.

 In practice, there have been a couple of times where I didn’t have the blade set quite right and the lock didn’t close completely.
 The good thing is that it’s really obvious when this happens, so you won’t be putting the blade to wood when it’s not properly locked (unless you’re just really not paying attention).
 When you release the lock, the blade simply falls away if you tip the saw down so you don’t have to risk burning yourself.